IN THIS ARTICLE:

 - Dig into a cup of beans topped with veggies.
 Check out this easy chili recipe for inspiration.
 Add tomatoes and onions for a boost of Vitamin C.

-Female Soldiers who know they’re at risk for anemia or who struggle to meet the recommended amount of iron in their diet (vegetarians, we’re talking to you) should ask their medical health professional about taking an iron supplement.
+Female Soldiers who know they’re at risk for anemia or who struggle to meet the recommended amount of iron in their diet (vegetarians, we’re talking to you) should ask their health care provider about taking an iron supplement.

-Have the Army Physical Fitness Test (APFT) or an endurance event coming up?
+Ladies, do you have the Army Physical Fitness Test or an endurance event coming up?
 If the iron-rich foods mentioned above are not a normal part of your diet, consider fueling up before and after the event.

 In one study, one in three female Soldiers showed low levels of iron in their blood after basic combat training (BCT).